python-poetry/poetry/docs/docs/repositories.md

 ## Using the PyPI repository

 By default, Poetry is configured to use the [PyPI](https://pypi.org) repository, for package installation and publishing.
+User can override this behavior by setting `publish-default` in the `[tool.poetry]` section.

 So, when you add dependencies to your project, Poetry will assume they are available on PyPI.